-Neither our Company nor the BRLMs and the GCBRLMs nor any of their respective directors, officers, counsels, advisors, representatives, agents or affiliates are liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of this Preliminary Placement Document.
+Neither our Company nor the BRLMs and the GCBRLMs nor any of their respective directors, officers, counsels, advisors, representatives, agents or affiliates are liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of the Preliminary Placement Document and this Placement Document.
 Eligible QIBs are advised to make their independent investigations and satisfy themselves that they are eligible to apply.
-Eligible QIBs are advised to ensure that any single Application Form from them does not exceed the investment limits or maximum number of Equity Shares that can be held by them under applicable law or regulation or as specified in this Preliminary Placement Document.
+Eligible QIBs are advised to ensure that any single Application Form from them does not exceed the investment limits or maximum number of Equity Shares that can be held by them under applicable law or regulation or as specified in the Preliminary Placement Document and this Placement Document.
 Further, Eligible QIBs are required to satisfy themselves that any requisite compliance pursuant to this Allotment such as public disclosures under applicable laws is complied with.
 Eligible QIBs are advised to consult their advisers in this regard.
 Furthermore, Eligible QIBs are required to satisfy themselves that their Application Form would not eventually result in triggering a tender offer under the Takeover Regulations.